monopole/snt/basics/deployment.md

   _container_ and installs only that.

-* It's toil to install a set of containers that represent an serving stack every time one is needed, so one defines a _pod_ and installs that.
+* It's toil to install a set of containers that represent a serving stack every time one is needed, so one defines a _pod_ and installs that.

 * It's toil to watch and restart pods on unreliable or